 Two last things you need to know.
 Honey powder is inexpensive.
 It costs far less than any other option.
 If you have your own hives, it is dirt cheap.
 Despite that, a little bit goes a long way.
 You don’t use nearly as much to get the sweet punch you need as you would other sweeteners.
 So, it goes a lot further.
 Overall, you get more for your money with this sweetener option.

 If you want to start making honey powder, then you should look for the highest quality honey you can find, which will provide the best powder.
-Of course, also make sure to choose one you like the taste of.
+Of course, also make sure to choose the one you like the taste of.

-Make sure to choose good container in which to store your powder.
+Make sure to choose a good container in which to store your powder.
 It cannot be stressed enough that the receptacle must be airtight.
 It is a good idea to invest in quality containers.
 Also, do not store scoops in with the powder.

 Finally, don’t be afraid to experiment.
 Some people like to add cinnamon or other spices to the honey before dehydrating it to make flavored powders.
 You can also try different types of honey to experiment with different flavors.
 Try using powder in various recipes and different ways of cooking or baking to find out what you like and what works.
 This is especially true when it comes to baked goods.
 It may require trial and error to find what works best when comes to the balance of honey powder in a recipe.